Hevagog/ap-mcp/README.md

 	 - POST `/invoke/{function_name}` → per-function endpoint (e.g., `/invoke/add`)
 	 - POST `/invoke` → generic invoker with body `{method, args, kwargs}` (kept for compatibility)

+## UI

+A Streamlit-based chat interface is available at http://localhost:8501.
+It connects to the MCP Server and uses Gemini to intelligently invoke registered tools.

 ## Authoring tools

 Annotate functions with `@mcp_tool(name=...)` and pass them to `create_app`: